 For further information

-- Check the Staff Research Profiles for possible research supervision areas, or check Find A Supervisor
+- Check the Staff Research Profiles for possible research supervision areas.

 - Staff members’ interests range widely, and students who wish to work on topics not covered on this page can possibly be accommodated.
 The School also encourages students to undertake interdisciplinary and comparative topic.